Insourcing vs Outsourcing cost analysis: What is more cost-effective?

 3. Navigating crises and economic recessions

-Workforce decisions come quickly under economic downturns and financial crises, such as layoffs at companies like Coinbase, Zoom, and Twitter.
+Workforce decisions come quickly under economic downturns and financial crises, such as the 2022-2024 tech industry layoffs across major companies that affected hundreds of thousands of in-house engineering staff.

 Flexibility is provided by outsourcing.
 Ending an outsourcing arrangement is as easy as a phone call if you have to reduce staff due to financial constraints.
 It is very flexible, which allows businesses to change quickly without incurring the emotional and legal burden of firing in-house staff.